Choosing a Conference Table Connectivity BoxPublished September 14 2017

 Choosing the right conference table connectivity box doesn’t have to be hard.
 If you know all of your requirements such as design, size and type of connections you can quickly narrow it down by comparing the different connectivity boxes that are available on the market.

 The power modules are usually available in black or silver and can include pop-up, flip, enclosed or exposed plugs and data ports.
 You want a power center that will look good on your table so selecting the type that will look based on the amount of time you think you will be using the power module is something to consider.

-Here we have a look at our most popular connectivity box which is the PLT-B Power by Harmony Collection.
-This box can be installed seamlessly into the conference tables that they sell so if you haven’t yet purchased a conference table with power grommet, buying a Harmony Collection line conference table should be something you could take into consideration.
+Here we have a look at our most popular connectivity box which is the PLT-B Power.
+This box can be installed seamlessly into Harmony Collection conference tables that have pre-cut grommets so if you haven’t yet purchased a conference table with power grommet, buying a Harmony Collection line conference table should be something you could take into consideration.

 Power & Data Connections